-Department of Homeland Security regulations require students in F-1 status to complete their program by the expected completion date noted in item 5 on the I-20.
+Department of Homeland Security regulations require students in F-1 status to complete their program by the Program End Date listed under the Program of Study information on page one of an I-20.

 If students will not be able to complete their current program by the expected completion date because of valid academic or medical reasons, they must apply for a Program Extension with the CIE before the expected completion date.